sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

     MD c:\mount\windows\windows\system32\oobe\info\default\1033
     ```

-4. Create license term document for each language specified.
-Move each license term document to the corresponding language folder
+4. Create a license terms file for each language you have in your image, and copy them to the language-specific oobe folder.

     For example: Move the English agreement.rtf file to C:\mount\windows\Windows\System32\oobe\info\default\1033\ directory and move the German agreement.rtf to C:\mount\windows\Windows\System32\oobe\info\default\1031\.